 A federal public health emergency (PHE) was issued on January 27, 2020.
 Idaho Medicaid enacted some temporary policy changes to make sure participants continued to have access to Medicaid services and to support the provider networks.
-Although we have not received a formal notice announcing the end date of the PHE, the White House has issued a statement which strongly indicates that the PHE will end on May 11, 2023.
-Based on that statement, we are preparing for some changes to occur on May 11, 2023.
-We will post the official end date as soon as it is announced.
+The PHE Ended May 11, 2023.

 Below you will find answers to frequently asked questions, and links to other important items to help you plan for the end of the PHE.